+The Company was notified in November 2017 by Fiji's Ministry of Lands and Natural Resources of its successful bid to acquire the Navilawa exploration prospect directly adjoining the northern boundaries of Lion One's Special Prospecting License and Mining Lease areas covering the Tuvatu gold project.

-On October 12, 2016, the Company announced that it had applied with Fiji's Mineral Resource Department ("MRD") for a Special Prospecting License ("SPL") for the Navilawa tenement, adjoining Lion One's Tuvatu tenements.
-The MRD solicited expressions of interest for the new Navilawa tenement in July and August of 2016 after the lapse and expiry of the previous holder's exploration license.
-The Navilawa tenement directly adjoins the northern boundary of Lion One's tenements at Tuvatu, which if combined, would consolidate ownership of the entire Navilawa mineral complex under a +30,000 hectare exploration license package with Tuvatu's 384.5 hectare Mining Lease (SML 62) and mining and processing operation, currently under development, at its center.
-The Company has submitted a tender for the Navilawa tenement with \$15 million of initial exploration expenditures proposed over five years.
+The Navilawa prospect area directly adjoins the northern boundary of Lion One's tenements at Tuvatu, which if combined, would consolidate ownership of the entire Navilawa mineral complex under an exploration license package with Tuvatu's 384.5 hectare Mining Lease (SML 62) and mining and processing operation, currently under development, at its center.

-The Navilawa project area has at least 10 well defined prospects including the Kingston Mine, Banana Creek, and Tuvatu North.
-The most significant historic results returned were surface rock chip samples of 46.30 g/t Au from Banana Creek; 176.27 g/t Au from the Kingston Mine, and 8.50 g/t Au from Tuvatu North, where a rock chip sample was taken from just inside SPL 1296 and adjacent to the Tuvatu resource.
+The Navilawa area has at least 10 well defined prospects including the Kingston Mine, Banana Creek, and Tuvatu North.
+The most significant historic results returned were surface rock chip samples of 46.30 g/t Au from Banana Creek; 176.27 g/t Au from the Kingston Mine, and 8.50 g/t Au from Tuvatu North, where a rock chip sample was taken from just inside Lion One's existing tenement SPL 1296 and adjacent to the Tuvatu resource.
 Although little systematic historical exploration has been undertaken in the area, six of the prospects have historic workings with short shafts or adits up to 15 meters deep or manual workings on copper and gold bearing rocks as is the case at the Central Ridge prospect.
 Mapping, sampling and geophysics clearly demonstrates that the Tuvatu gold deposit extends north into the Navilawa tenement area.